macrocks/Architect-Documentation/docs/APIGovernance.md

 https://docs.mulesoft.com/mule-runtime/latest/cryptography-pgp

 2. data at transit
+KEYSTORE
+A Java keystore stores private keys, certificates with public keys, or just secret keys that a specific program should present to both parties (server or client) for verification.
+It stores each by an alias which is the name for our certificate, for ease of lookup.

+TRUSTSTORE
+A truststore is the opposite.
+While a keystore typically holds onto certificates that identify us, a truststore holds onto certificates that identify others.

 Onw Way SSL
 In one way SSL, only client validates the server to ensure that it receives data from the intended server.
 For implementing one-way SSL, server shares its public certificate with the clients.